fubby14/tOoIA/grantreadme.txt

 >>>>> fubby14 <<<<<
 ####################################################################
-fubby14 is an artist working at the intersection of generative systems, blockchain ritual, and narrative design. projects often merge code, poetry, and visual form into artifacts that bend systems into new shapes. works like 14x14, grim 1400, and smoke and ash explore slow generative processes, ritual mechanics, and ownership as choreography.
+fubby14 is an artist working at the intersection of generative systems, blockchain ritual and narrative design. projects often merge code, poetry and visual form into artifacts that bend systems into new shapes. works like 14x14, grim 1400, and smoke and ash explore slow generative processes, ritual mechanics and ownership as choreography.

 as both practitioner and witch, fubby14 treats the chain as a stage for contradictions: permanence that decays, tokens that wander,